Bugvi-BM/Malloclab/README.txt

-We chose to submit several different solutions.
-To run a specific solution file, the filename has to be changed to "mm.c" If it is too much to give feedback to all solutions, we would prefer to get feedback on "mmSegregated".

 We started out by implementing an implicit free list.
 For the implicit list implementation we implemented 3 different find-fit policies and removed the footer in allocated blocks.
 This solution can be found in "mmImplicit.c"